open-rpc/spec/README.md

 Field Name | Type | Description
 ---|:---:|---
 <a name="schemaNullable"></a>nullable | `boolean` | Allows sending a `null` value for the defined schema.
 Default value is `false`.
-<a name="schemaDiscriminator"></a>discriminator | [Discriminator Object](#discriminatorObject) | Adds support for polymorphism.
-The discriminator is an object name that is used to differentiate between other schemas which may satisfy the payload description.
-See [Composition and Inheritance](#schemaComposition) for more details.
 <a name="schemaReadOnly"></a>readOnly | `boolean` | Relevant only for Schema `"properties"` definitions.
 Declares the property as "read only".
 This means that it MAY be sent as part of a response but SHOULD NOT be sent as part of the request.
 If the property is marked as `readOnly` being `true` and is in the `required` list, the `required` will take effect on the response only.
 A property MUST NOT be marked as both `readOnly` and `writeOnly` being `true`.
 Default value is `false`.
 <a name="schemaWriteOnly"></a>writeOnly | `boolean` | Relevant only for Schema `"properties"` definitions.
 Declares the property as "write only".
 Therefore, it MAY be sent as part of a request but SHOULD NOT be sent as part of the response.
 If the property is marked as `writeOnly` being `true` and is in the `required` list, the `required` will take effect on the request only.
 A property MUST NOT be marked as both `readOnly` and `writeOnly` being `true`.
 Default value is `false`.
-<a name="schemaXml"></a>xml | [XML Object](#xmlObject) | This MAY be used only on properties schemas.
-It has no effect on root schemas.
-Adds additional metadata to describe the XML representation of this property.
 <a name="schemaExternalDocs"></a>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation for this schema.
 <a name="schemaExample"></a>example | Any | A free-form property to include an example of an instance for this schema.
 To represent examples that cannot be naturally represented in JSON or YAML, a string value can be used to contain the example with escaping where necessary.
 <a name="schemaDeprecated"></a> deprecated | `boolean` | Specifies that a schema is deprecated and SHOULD be transitioned out of usage.
 Default value is `false`.

 This object MAY be extended with [Specification Extensions](#specificationExtensions).

-###### <a name="schemaComposition"></a>Composition and Inheritance (Polymorphism)

-The OpenRPC Specification allows combining and extending model definitions using the `allOf` property of JSON Schema, in effect offering model composition.
-`allOf` takes an array of object definitions that are validated *independently* but together compose a single object.

-While composition offers model extensibility, it does not imply a hierarchy between the models.
-To support polymorphism, the OpenRPC Specification adds the `discriminator` field.
-When used, the `discriminator` will be the name of the property that decides which schema definition validates the structure of the model.
-As such, the `discriminator` field MUST be a required field.
-There are two ways to define the value of a discriminator for an inheriting instance.
-- Use the schema name.
-- Override the schema name by overriding the property with a new value.
-If a new value exists, this takes precedence over the schema name.
-As such, inline schema definitions, which do not have a given id, *cannot* be used in polymorphism.

-###### XML Modeling

-The [xml](#schemaXml) property allows extra definitions when translating the JSON definition to XML.
-The [XML Object](#xmlObject) contains additional information about the available options.

 ##### Schema Object Examples